crappistmartin/crappistmartin.github.io/source/tribeca-square/index.markdown

 {% img http://crappistmartin.github.io/images/tribeca2.jpg %}
 The latest Elephant tower has begun to loom over the rubble of the Heygate estate. __Delancey DV4__'s _'Tribeca Square'_ is a suitably absurd name (Tribeca is a neighbourhood in Manhattan) for an absurd development - 450 student beds & 373 private residences in a [prefabricated tower](http://www.london-se1.co.uk/news/view/7609) with no affordable housing.

-The Tribeca Square site was public land until 1987, it then housed an industrial estate which was demolished when the land was [sold](/images/LR_DV4Eadon2006.pdf) in 2006 to [Delancey shell company](/images/dv4.pdf) __Eadon Estates__ for £8.5m.
+{% img right http://35percent.org/images/tribeca_cropped.png 300 500 %}The Tribeca Square site was public land until 1987, it then housed an industrial estate which was demolished when the land was [sold](/images/LR_DV4Eadon2006.pdf) in 2006 to [Delancey shell company](/images/dv4.pdf) __Eadon Estates__ for £8.5m.

 __Delancey DV4__ is a multimillion pound real-estate developer registered in the British Virgin Islands, which has been [accussed](http://35percent.org/images/PrivateEyeNo1311.pdf) of 'aggressive tax avoidance.
 It is funded by George Soros and managed by [Tory donor](http://www.independent.co.uk/news/uk/politics/party-funding-tory-coffers-benefit-from-fear-of-labour-mansion-tax-9716614.html) Jamie Ritblatt.